 MARGARET ANDERSON and JANE HEAP (posthumous 2006): This couple were key figures in Chicago's literary renaissance of the early 20th century.
 Through their avant-garde journal The Little Review, they provided an early forum for some of the era's greatest thinkers and writers.
-Born in 1883, Heap died in London in 1964; Anderson, born in 1886, died in France in 1973.
+Born in Topeka, Kansas, in 1883, Heap died in London in 1964.
+Anderson, born in Indianapolis in 1886, died in Le Cannet, France, in 1973.

-TONI ARMSTRONG JR (1997): A leader since the 1970s in documenting, producing, and performing lesbian and feminist music, she is also an openly lesbian high school teacher who has been in the forefront of efforts to promote the welfare of lesbian and gay students and teachers.
+TONI ARMSTRONG JR (1997): A leader since the 1970s in documenting, producing, and performing lesbian and feminist music, she has also been an openly lesbian high school teacher in the forefront of efforts to promote the welfare of lesbian and gay students and teachers.